LAPD Rampart Division: History

 After 40 years of wear and tear, the time came to replace the original station on Temple St. A decision was made to build the new station on the site where the aging Central Receiving Hospital was then located.
-The new Rampart Community Police Station, located at 1401 W. 6th St., opened its doors on July 25, 2008 under the command of Captain III John Egan and Captain I Paul Hernandez.
+The new Rampart Community Police Station, located at 1401 W. 6th St., opened its doors on July 25, 2008, under the command of Captain III John Egan and Captain I Paul Hernandez.
 It was assigned approximately 275 Police Officers, 55 Detectives, and 50 civilian personnel.
 The new station re-united Rampart Patrol and Detectives under one roof again, serving approximately 375,000 people in an 8 sqmi area.

 Soon after the new Rampart Station opened, the LAPD created a new Division, the Olympic Area (#20).
 On January 4, 2009, Olympic Community Police Station opened its doors and assumed responsibility for a portion of what was formerly the west side of Rampart Division, from Normandie to Hoover Street.
 Currently, Rampart Division has about 330 personnel that provide service to approximately 164,961 inhabitants in a compact 5.54 sqmi area.
 The population density of the Rampart Area is similar to Manhattan Island.
-It serves the communities of Angeleno Heights, Echo Park, Silver Lake, Historic Filipinotown, Korea Town, Lafayette Park, Macarthur Park, Pico-Union, Temple-Beaudry, Virgil Village, and Westlake.
+It serves the communities of Angeleno Heights, Echo Park, Silver Lake, Historic Filipinotown, Korea Town, Lafayette Park, MacArthur Park, Pico-Union, Temple-Beaudry, Virgil Village, and Westlake.

 Rampart Community Police Advisory Board (C-PAB)

 The Rampart CPAB remains active with committees addressing specific issues such as traffic, crime, youth programs, and membership.
 Each member is independently active in the community and has the ability to relay information to thousands of community members.
 CPAB members provide an extremely valuable service to the Rampart Area as they are able to relay the pulse and sentiment of the community at any given time.

 Community-Police Advisory Boards (C-PABs) were created in 1993 to provide community members with an opportunity to provide information and advice to their respective Area and to take information from the police department back to the community.
 Each of the 21 geographic Areas (community police stations) throughout Los Angeles has its own C-PAB.
 These advisory groups meet monthly to discuss crime and quality of life issues.
-Each C-PAB has two co-chairs, one of the Area commanding officer while the second is a civilian member voted on by the membership.
+Each C-PAB has two co-chairs, one of the Area commanding officers while the second is a civilian member voted on by the membership.
 Recently, many C-PABs have formed subcommittees in addition to the general group to tackle specific crime and quality of life problems.
 Examples of C-PAB subcommittees include Graffiti, Youth, Homeless Outreach and Traffic.